MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsMessagingPolicy.md

 Accept wildcard characters: False
 ```

-### -AllowStickers
+### -AllowUrlPreviews
-Determines whether a user is allowed to access and post stickers.
-Set this to TRUE to allow.
-Set this FALSE to prohibit.
+Use this setting to turn automatic URL previewing on or off in messages.
+Set this to TRUE to turn on.
+Set this to FALSE to turn off.
+Note: [Optional Connected Experiences](https://learn.microsoft.com/deployoffice/privacy/manage-privacy-controls#policy-setting-for-optional-connected-experiences) must be also enabled for URL previews to be allowed.

 ```yaml
 Type: Boolean